sanjukuruvilla/sanjukuruvilla/README.md

 - 🎯 Portfolio website: [Portfolio](https://rajaprerak.github.io/)
 - ⚡ Crafting synergy between code and infrastructure to orchestrate seamless operations.
-  DevOps Engineer 🛠💻, architecting innovation in the realm of technology.
-Embracing continuous integration, delivery, and a passion for automation. 🚀 #DevOpsJourney
+- 🛠💻 DevOps Engineer, architecting innovation in the realm of technology.
+Embracing continuous integration, delivery, and a passion for automation.
+- 🚀 #DevOpsJourney

 💻 **Things I Love**